 Mia De Faoite Mia de Faoite is an activist and survivor of prostitution.
 She campaigned tirelessly for the introduction of the Nordic Model law in the Republic of Ireland.
 (The photo shows her holding a copy of the Act that implemented it.)
 On the 27th March 2017, the Criminal Law (Sexual Offences) Act 2017 was… Read More

 Roslyn Hamilton Whether on a street corner approaching men in cars, or being on call attending men’s homes/hotel rooms, there is no scenario in which a punter is safe to be with.
 Just because he doesn’t beat you to a pulp doesn’t mean he is less of a threat.

 Alice Glass “It is hard to unravel ten years of prostitution into non fictional coherence.
 To put all the years of confusion and compromise and cognitive dissonance and bent consent onto a page.
 One year (this month, as it happens) after my last ever ‘appointment’ with a ‘client’, I am trying to retrace my steps… Read More

-Anonymous If you imagine a situation to be inescapable you do whatever you can to make that situation agreeable.
+Why I defended the sex industry By Anonymous If you imagine a situation to be inescapable you do whatever you can to make that situation agreeable.
 Coming to accommodate misery, in this way, is an insidious process.
-With specific regards to prostitution, if those who enter it have for years previous been emotionally or socially neglected, treated with ambivalence or indifference, and/or… Read More

 Ella Zorra “When I don’t eat I am slyly aiming for suicide.
 When I smoke a gram of cocaine on my own I think how nice it would be to feel high when I die.
 When I drink so much I hit my head and wake up with no memory, oblivion is at the back… Read More